floragunncom/search-guard-docs/_content/_docs_installation/sg_flx_release_notes.md

 ### Removed transport client authentication

 Search Guard FLX no longer supports authentication with the deprecated transport client.
-The only exception are transport clients authenticated by admin certificates, which are still supported for Elasticsearch 7.x and OpenSearch 1.x.
+The only exception are transport clients authenticated by admin certificates, which are still supported for Elasticsearch 7.x.

 ##### Related:

 * [Merge Request: Removed transport client authentication](https://git.floragunn.com/search-guard/search-guard-suite-enterprise/-/merge_requests/222)

-## Authentication for OpenSearch Dashboards and Kibana
+## Authentication for Kibana

 ### Session-based authentication

-Search Guard now uses server-side sessions for managing logins at Dashboards/Kibana.
+Search Guard now uses server-side sessions for managing logins at Kibana.
 This fixes a number of issues, such as:

 - Issues with cookies exceeding the browser size limit.
 - The “logout” menu item is able to invalidate the session.
 Thus, session cookies cannot be re-used any more.
-- Configuration of SSO using OIDC or SAML for Dashboards/Kibana no longer interfers with backend authentication configuration.
-Thus, you can now have challenging basic authentication on the backend while using OIDC or SAML for Dashboards/Kibana.
+- Configuration of SSO using OIDC or SAML for Kibana no longer interferes with backend authentication configuration.
+Thus, you can now have challenging basic authentication on the backend while using OIDC or SAML for Kibana.
 - The configuration format is now more streamlined and consistent.
-- Dashboards/Kibana authentication configuration can be changed without having to restart the node.
+- Kibana authentication configuration can be changed without having to restart the node.

-The configuration format for authentication in Dashboards/Kibana has been fundamentally changed.
+The configuration format for authentication in Kibana has been fundamentally changed.
 You can use the `sgctl migrate-config`  command to migrate the configuration.

 See the documentation for details on the functionality.